-Dried Shiitake Mushrooms (干し椎茸, 干しシイタケ) are a popular ingredient used among East Asian cuisines.
-They have an intense flavor and a meaty texture, which enhance the flavor of soups, stir-fries, and simmered dishes.
+Dried Shiitake Mushrooms (干し椎茸, 干しシイタケ) are a versatile, affordable, and popular ingredient used among East Asian cuisines.
+They have an intense smoky flavor and a meaty texture, which enhance the flavor of soups, stir-fries, and simmered dishes.

 There are 3 different types of dried shiitake mushrooms depending on how the cap (we say “umbrella”) is formed.

 - Donko (冬菇, どんこ) – Thick, dome (umbrella)-shaped cap (shown in this pic).
 The prized ones are with a light brown color and a beautiful pattern.